 Portugal’s emphasis on quality ingredients as the building blocks of their meals made it easy to find food safely.
 As with many countries, snack time is the hardest — on-the-go sandwiches are off limits, as are the amazing pastel de nata tarts, though gluten free versions have popped up around town.

-I found that the country’s grocery items were clearly marked for celiacs — a sticker applied to packaging states that it is gluten-free.
-Companies are also required by law to disclose any allergen, including wheat, rye, barley, or oats, and these are identified in bold on the ingredient list.
+The country’s grocery items were clearly marked for celiacs—a sticker applied to packaging states that it is gluten-free.
+As part of the European Union, manufacturers are required by law to disclose any allergen, including wheat, rye, barley, or oats, and these are identified in bold on the ingredient list.
 Where they are gluten free, in Portuguese they would often say isento de glúten.

 For eating out, many menus of the day (larger lunchtime meals) include a simple grilled main with roasted potatoes, vegetables, and rice.
 These were almost always safe.
 Check the list of foods below, and bring the gluten free card with you, to double check.
 Grilled chicken and piri-piri chicken was almost always safe, unless made using a marinade or broth that had wheat.
 I did not have any trouble with this in Portugal, though I have at Portuguese restaurants abroad.

-Note: The card is available for purchase via trustworthy 3rd party site that uses https, so you know your information is safe.
-I am not gathering emails or information for anyone who buys the card.
+Note: The card is available for purchase via Gumroad, a trustworthy 3rd party site that uses https, so you know your information is safe.

-I have used several different translation cards on my travels, and still got sick.
+I used several different translation cards on my travels, and I still got sick.
 I may be more sensitive than some celiacs, but even a small amount of contaminated oil for frying, or wheat-thickened sauce in the food, is enough to make me ill for days.
-Let alone the joint pain later that week!
-This card is different because it not only uses all of the local food names for what to eat or avoid, but makes clear mention of the cross contamination concerns.
+Let alone the joint pain later that week, and the fatigue.
+And regardless of whether we feel it or not, ingesting any amount of gluten is a problem if we are celiac.

 A big thanks to Celia Pedroso for translating this card from English, as well as offering up her own suggestions for this guide.
 She offers food tours in Lisbon via Culinary Backstreets – and can ensure that they are safe for celiacs.